Generation IV reactor: Very-high-temperature reactor (VHTR)

 The very-high-temperature reactor (VHTR) uses a graphite-moderated core with a once-through uranium fuel cycle, using helium or molten salt.
 This reactor design envisions an outlet temperature of 1,000 °C. The reactor core can be either a prismatic-block or a pebble bed reactor design.
 The high temperatures enable applications such as process heat or hydrogen production via the thermochemical sulfur-iodine cycle process.

 In 2012, as part of its next generation nuclear plant competition, Idaho National Laboratory approved a design similar to Areva's prismatic block Antares reactor to be deployed as a prototype by 2021.

 In January 2016, X-energy was provided a five-year grant of up to $40 million by the United States Department of Energy to advance their reactor development.
-The Xe-100 is a PBMR that would generate 80 MWe, or 320 MWe in a 'four-pack'.
+The Xe-100 is a modular, helium-cooled pebble-bed reactor, based on the South African PBMR, that would generate 80 MW_{e}, or 320 MW_{e} in a 'four-pack'.

 Since 2021, the Chinese government is operating a demonstration HTR-PM 200-MW high temperature pebble bed reactor as a successor to its HTR-10.